BHGC/website/README.md

 BHGC Website
 ============

-This repository contains the framework for building the (future) [BHGC website].
-This new website is mobile friendly.
+This repository contains the framework for building the [BHGC website].
+This website is mobile friendly.

 ### Contribute